Table of Contents

 2. Abraham Lincoln

 Abraham Lincoln was the 16th American president was formally worked as a statesman and a lawyer.
-Lincoln led the country through the most challenging moment in the nation’s history and preventing them from breaking into smaller parts.
+Lincoln led the country through the most challenging moment in the nation’s history and prevented them from breaking into smaller parts.
 He used his leadership skill to keep the people together and ended slavery by signing the emancipation proclamation.

 3. George Washington